Signed in as:

 Outputs may include:

-These modules are designed to:
+These experiences are designed to:

 Deployment Across Education, Research, and Public Engagement

-This integrated approach ensures that field documentation continues to generate value well beyond the initial expedition window.
+This structure allows field documentation to remain useful well beyond the initial expedition.

 Accountability, Consent, and Responsibility in Practice